Best streaming devices in 2023

 Poor recommendations

-A ton of applications?
+A ton of streaming apps?
 Check.
 An affordable price?
 Check.
 Support for your own media on external storage too?
 You bet.
-The Tivo Stream 4K is a great streamer that deserves a place in this hall of the best streaming devices.
-And unlike some streaming devices, it has HBO and Peacock.
-Sling users will appreciate its live TV integration, and the Google Assistant is there to follow through on your voice commands.
+At just $40, the Tivo Stream 4K is one of the best streaming devices and deserves a place in this hall of fame.
+And unlike some streaming devices, it actually comes equipped with HBO and Peacock support.
+Sling users will appreciate its live TV integration, and Google Assistant is there to follow through on all of your voice commands.

-We just wish that the Stream 4K had a better interface for its Stream app that aggregates content, and that its recommendations were a little more on the nose.
+Our one wish is that the Stream 4K had a better interface for its Stream app that aggregates content, and that its recommendations were a little more on the nose.
 Plus, Hulu with Live TV and Fubo TV don't get the red carpet treatment that Sling and YouTube TV get.

 Read our full TiVo Stream 4K review.